Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Methods

-We begin by dividing the input into $C/h$ groups, where $C$ represents the input channels, and $h$ is the number of attention heads.
-Within each group, denote the vector as \( \mathbf{x} \in \mathbb{R}^n \), we calculate the L1 norm as follows:
+To address the issue with PowerNorm, we define a novel normalization layer called {\em Bit Shifting PowerNorm} (BSPN), which replaces RMSLN and avoid complex square and square root operations.
+We begin by grouping the input.
+Within each group, denote the vector as \( \mathbf{x} \in \mathbb{R}^n \), we calculate the L1 norm.

-Since we tend to use this computation as the denominator in our normalization formula, for hardware efficiency, we approximate it as the nearest power of two, so that this part can be down by shifting.
-To get the nearest power of two, we can either get log 2 and then power it back or more efficiently via a look-up table.
-This approximation ensures effective scaling of inputs across dimensions, preserving gradient balance during backpropagation and facilitating stable learning.
-Then we perform the relaxed zero-mean BN.
-For optimal hardware efficiency, the scaling factor $\frac{\gamma}{\psi}$ can be further quantized to a power of two.
-The complete BSPN algorithm is detailed in Algorithm~\ref{alg3}.
+Then the L1 norm is approximated by the next power of two for hardware efficiency.
+This allows the ``dividing by L1 norm'' step to be implemented via bit shifting.
+The approximation can be achieved either by taking $\log_2$ and then exponentiating it back, or more efficiently via a lookup table.
+We then perform the relaxed zero-mean BN as in the PowerNorm.
+To optimize hardware efficiency, the scaling factor $\frac{\gamma}{\psi}$ can be further quantized to a power of two.
+The complete BSPN algorithm is outlined in~\cref{alg:BSPN}, where $y \odot X$ is denoted as $[y_1, X_1:,...,y_d, X_d:]$.

-Our method offers two main advantages.
-Firstly, in contrast to the traditional LN techniques, our BSPN approach, akin to PowerNorm, incorporates the computation of runtime variance which is then utilized during the inference phase.
-This strategic utilization eliminates the need for redundant calculations during inference.
-Secondly, compared to approaches like PowerNorm, our method notably simplifies computations.
-By employing the L1 norm and approximating the divisor as a power of two, our approach streamlines operations, laying a foundational framework for constructing transformer-based SNNs.
+The two advantages of BSPN are that it uses only SNN-compatible operations and significantly simplifies the computation process.
+Firstly, like PowerNorm, BSPN incorporates the computation of runtime variance, which is then used during inference.
+Compared to LN, this eliminates the need for redundant calculations during inference.

+Secondly, BSPN avoids RMSLN by using the L1 norm and approximating the divisor as a power of two.
+These features make BSPN a practical design for SNN models and significantly reduce energy consumption, as shown in \cref{sec:method:arch} and \cref{sec:eval:energy}.

+Next, we show that the BSPN is not only deployable on neuromorphic hardware but also possesses desirable properties that make it a suitable replacement for LN in transformer models.